stebaker92/shared-knowledge/dot-net-core-publish.md

 # Publishing dotnet core through Visual Studio

-- Download the [DotNet-Helper](https://raw.githubusercontent.com/stebaker92/profile/master/PowerShell/DotNet-Helper.psm1) module and add the following to your PowerShell profile: (you can access this with `notepad $PROFILE`) - `Import-Module DotNet-Helper`
+- Download the [DotNet-Helper](https://raw.githubusercontent.com/stebaker92/profile/master/PowerShell/DotNet-Helper.psm1) module and add the following to your PowerShell profile: `Import-Module DotNet-Helper` (you can access your profile by running `notepad $PROFILE`)

-- Tools > External Tools
+- Go  To Tools > External Tools
 Add a new item with the following settings:

 |Task|Value|